AlexSKuznetsov/rag0/README.md

 - Run `pre-commit install` after `make install` to enable the Ruff, MyPy, and pytest hooks.
 - GitHub Actions (`.github/workflows/ci.yml`) mirrors these steps with uv-powered environments and uploads `coverage.xml`.

-## Future Features
+## Future plans

-- API server to expose ingestion and ask workflows programmatically (Fast API package).
+- add API server to expose ingestion and ask workflows programmatically (Fast API package).
-- Extended telemetry and stats dashboards sourced from workflow and activity metrics (Prometheus + Grafana).
+- add Extended telemetry and stats dashboards sourced from workflow and activity metrics (Prometheus + Grafana).
-- MCP package for using from your favorite LLM.
+- add MCP package for using from your favorite LLM.
-- Settings manager (CLI + file-based) for sharing configuration presets across teams (Golang + BubbleTea TUI).
+- add Settings manager (SQLite or YAML) for sharing configuration presets.
-- Scheduled re-ingestion and drift detection for long-lived document collections.
+- add Scheduled re-ingestion and drift detection for long-lived document collections.
-- Plug-in retrievers for external knowledge bases alongside the local Chroma index.
+- add Plug-in retrievers for external knowledge bases alongside the local Chroma index.
+- add Evals (LangFuse or similar) for tracking model performance.

 ## Q&A

 **Q:** Why use Temporal?
 **A:** Temporal makes the ingestion and ask orchestration more reliable by handling retries, state tracking, and long-running execution without custom infrastructure.

-**Q:** Why do I need LangGraph if I can write logic with a Temporal workflow alone?
+**Q:** Why do I need LangGraph (or LlamaIndex) if I can write logic with a Temporal workflow alone?
 **A:** You certainly can build everything inside Temporal, but this project demonstrates how familiar tools like LangGraph and LlamaIndex can plug into Temporal to add agentic retrieval logic without rebuilding it from scratch.